ng-packagr/ng-packagr/README.md

 #### Secondary Entry Points

 Besides the primary entry point, a package can contain one or more secondary entry points (e.g. `@angular/core/testing`, `@angular/cdk/a11y`, …).
-These contain symbols that we don't want to group together with the symbols in the main entry.
+These contain symbols that we don't want to group together with the symbols in the main entry point.
 The module id of a secondary entry directs the module loader to a sub-directory by the secondary's name.
-For instance, `@angular/core/testing` resolves to a directory under `node_modules/@angular/core/testing` containing a `package.json` file that directs the loader to the correct location for what it's looking for.
+For instance, `@angular/core/testing` resolves to a directory under `node_modules/@angular/core/testing` containing a `package.json` file that references the correct bundle files for what an application's build system is looking for.

 For library developers, secondary entry points are dynamically discovered by searching for `package.json` files within subdirectories of the main `package.json` file's folder!

-##### So how do I use secondary entry points (sub-packages)?
+##### Tell me now, how do I use secondary entry points (a.k.a. sub-packages)?

 All you have to do is create a `package.json` file and put it where you want a secondary entry point to be created.
 One way this can be done is by mimicking the folder structure of the following example which has a testing entry point in addition to its main entry point.